 There are many common causes of tooth loss.
-Unfortunately, if left untreated, the consequences can be just as numerous.
+If left untreated, the consequences can be just as numerous.

-Not only are dental implants the most natural-looking solution as well as the most functional, dental implants are the best way to prevent jawbone deterioration and further tooth loss.
+Not only are dental implants the most natural-looking solution as well as the most functional, dental implants are the best way to prevent jawbone deterioration and further bone loss.